shkschneider/czar/README.md

 ## Language Philosophy

-Czar is “C with sane defaults”:
+Czar is "C with sane defaults" with some of my own "twists":

 - Memory is explicit.
 - Mutability is explicit.